 Are you going to need to close down a section of the road for operational purposes (cranes etc.)?
 That’ll cost you.
 Councils and sometimes the state government will bill you for disrupting the status quo on their roads.

-It’s also a certainty that things are going to go wrong throughout the building process, and modifications need to be made to the initial design of the house.
+Things may go wrong throughout the building process, and modifications may need to be made to the initial design of the house.
 Unfortunately, making such modifications can cost you cash for all number of reasons; the extra labour and materials, needing to enlist the help of an architect and/or surveyor or in some cases resubmitting plans for council approval etc. Be prepared for these “emergency” instances.

-Obviously, how much it’s going to cost you to build a house in the end comes down to your circumstances; where are you building, what’s your budget, how many rooms/floors etc. As a guide however, building a house in Queensland can cost you anywhere between $1,700-$3,400/square metre.
+How much it’s going to cost you to build a house in the end comes down to your circumstances; where are you building, what’s your budget, how many rooms/floors and the final quality of your build.

 If you’re looking to build a new place, or just looking to buy, make sure you check out our home loans and home loan repayments calculator.
-If you’re looking to renovate your current place, there’s plenty of help and advice available to you as well.
-And finally, if you’re looking to protect your newest and most valuable asset, be sure to purchase home insurance from Heritage.
+If you’re looking to renovate your current place, we have plenty of resources available to you as well.